Welcome to Sunbeam¶

 Sunbeam currently automates the following tasks:

 Sunbeam was designed to be modular and extensible.
-We have a few pre-built Sunbeam Extensions available that handle visualization tasks, including contig assembly graphs, read alignments, and taxonomic classifications.
+We have Sunbeam Extensions available that handle assembly, annotation, read alignments, taxonomic classifications, and more.

 To get started, see our Quickstart Guide!